 She said that, prior to the race, she had been concerned about not finishing it due to a hectic training schedule and a nagging injury.
 Sloan credited her family members for their love and support.

 She’s also completed two 140.6-mile Ironman races in the past, according to published reports.

-*This was originally published in 2018, but has been updated.
+This story was originally published in 2018, but has since been updated.